strontic/strontic.github.io/xcyclopedia/library/PresentationHost.exe-C6671F8B9F073785FD617661AD1F1C45.md

 ## Possible Misuse

 *The following table contains possible examples of `PresentationHost.exe` being misused.
-While `PresentationHost.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `PresentationHost.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --